-This Green Flag Heritage Award winning site is over 2,000 years old and is set within Cannock Chase Area of Outstanding Natural Beauty.
+This Green Flag Heritage Award winning site (successfully retained for 2023/2024) is over 2,000 years old and is set within Cannock Chase Area of Outstanding Natural Beauty.
 It is the highest point on Cannock Chase at 240m above sea level.
 There are views over the Beaudesert Old Park and the Trent Valley area.

 One of at least seven hill forts in Staffordshire.
 The site is believed to have been occupied between 500BC and 43 AD, and is one of the earliest pieces of evidence of settlement in the Cannock area.
 It was built by the resident Brythonic tribe of the area, the Cornovii.
 It was likely the site was a combination of defensive feature, ceremonial site, stockade, communication beacon and symbol of power to those who saw it.
 Their main residence was a hill fort on the Wrekin (near present day Telford) which stood near the centre of their tribal lands, while Castle Ring is near their borders with the neighbouring Coritani tribe (who occupied lands centered on present day Leicestershire).